Arts & Entertainment Industries Management

-Arts Administration combines a passion for the arts with the business know-how that keeps them active and integral parts of our communities.
-Arts administration is more than a career - it's a commitment to bringing joy, insight and inspiration to people's lives as only the arts can do.
+Arts & Entertainment Industries Management (formerly known as Arts Administration) combines a passion for the arts with the business know-how that keeps them active and integral parts of our communities.
+Arts & Entertainment Industries Management is more than a career - it's a commitment to bringing joy, insight and inspiration to people's lives as only the arts can do.
 A wide variety of opportunities abound for satisfying and rewarding careers in managing the arts - whether in the growing nonprofit sector or in for-profit entertainment-including:

 - Entertainment Law